crazyuploader/TIL/linux/why-all-users-can-write-to-tmp.md

 # Why All Users Can Write to `/tmp`

-I've been wondering for a while now, that how come all the users on a system is able to write to the `/tmp` directory.
+I've been wondering for a while now: how come all the users on a system are able to write to the `/tmp` directory.
 And turns out, that `/tmp` is a special directory which uses sticky bit to achieve just that.

 ## What is `/tmp`?